gumaerc-testorg/16.90-spring-2014/content/pages/numerical-integration-of-ordinary-differential-equations/multi-step-methods/_index.md

 **Figure 1.19**: Adams-Bashforth stability regions for \\(p=1\\) through \\(p=4\\) methods.
 Note: interior of contours is stable region.

-The stability boundary for these methods are shown in Figure [1.19]({{< baseurl >}}/resources/ab_stab).
+The stability boundary for these methods are shown in Figure {{< resource_link 994a70be-6287-f90b-9807-211940376999 "1.19" >}}.
 As the order of accuracy increases, the stability regions become smaller.
-Note, this is the opposite of Runge-Kutta methods for which the size of the stability regions increases with increased accuracy (see Section [1.9]({{< baseurl >}}/pages/numerical-integration-of-ordinary-differential-equations/runge-kutta-methods)).
+Note, this is the opposite of Runge-Kutta methods for which the size of the stability regions increases with increased accuracy (see Section {{< resource_link c5e7e539-a82c-8e62-0c8a-e738a18f6f10 "1.9" >}}).

 BackApply Newton-Rhapson ContinueAdams-Moulton Methods